-Vacuum interrupters, as used on the 15VHK Model 20 series circuit breakers, have an inherently long contact life and will provide trouble-free service under varied application conditions, as long as the circuit breaker is applied within its rating.
+Vacuum interrupters, as used on the 5VHK Model 20 circuit breakers, have an inherently long contact life and will provide trouble-free service under varied application conditions, as long as the circuit breaker is applied within its rating.
 The wear condition of the individual vacuum interrupters will vary, depending on circuit conditions and such variables as single phase versus three-phase interruption, X/R ratio (asymmetry) and relay delay times.
-Of course, interrupting high short-circuit current will cause contact erosion to occur.
-The 15VHK Model 20 series Circuit Breakers have been tested up to 2000% KSI.
+Of course, interrupting high short-circuit current will cause contact erosion to occur faster than load current interruptions.
+The interrupters for the 5VHK Model 20 Circuit Breakers are designed and tested for 2000% KSI minimum.
 It is unlikely that a circuit breaker will be subjected to this much duty during the life of the breaker and it is not expected that the interrupters will have to be replaced due to excessive erosion of contacts.
 There is, however, a check for contact wipe (contact pressure) which is also a measure of contact erosion.
 This check is covered under "Circuit Breaker Operation and Contacts".
 When contact wipe is less than the minimum specified and there is not a mechanical problem, then the interrupter should be replaced due to contact erosion.